“We believe we will wind up looking more like iGen, than they will wind up looking like us.”

-Because they are members of the newest generation: The iGen.
-Generational experts believe that 9/11 was the single moment that ushered in the newest generation.
+Because generational experts believe that the tragedy of September 11, 2001 was the single moment that ushered in the newest generation.
 Get Z. Also known has the iGen.

 As one generational expert says, “If you don’t remember 9/11, you are not a Millennial, you are an iGen.”

 While in the world of HR, this generation is often times referred to as Gen Z, much of the research surrounding this generation is done with the label iGen.
 Therefore, as leaders and HR experts, it is important that we know both names for this incredible generation.

 “I lost my phone for a week once, and I had three thousand messages,” - 11 year old Molly.